 Tip #1: Talk it out

-The key to all good business relationships is good communication, and it’s no different with IT consultants.
+The key to all good business relationships is good communication, and it’s no different from IT consultants.
 Before you officially extend an invitation to any individual or firm, spend the time and have in-depth discussions about your company’s needs, your values, your expectations, and the consultant’s approach.

 Having discussions can also help you get a feel for a potential working relationship.
 And, of course, it gives you the opportunity to ask about previous clients and check up on references.
 Any reputable IT specialist should be able to provide these without hesitation.